 Got vermiculite?
 Not sure what to do?
 RHI to the rescue!

-Milwaukee and Kenosha were major processing plants for this type of vermiculite from Libby Montana, and it was widely used in our area for decades.
+Milwaukee, Racine, Kenosha, and Chicago were major processing plants for this type of vermiculite from Libby Montana, and it was widely used in our area for decades.
 To learn more about vermiculite removal and re-insulation costs: see our post called “Is Vermiculite Lurking in Your Attic?“.

-As described above, there is no reliable way to test vermiculite in an attic for contamination with asbestos, so the EPA requires that it all be treated as if it contained asbestos, and only licensed contractors are permitted to remove or disturb it.
-These companies should all show proof of “pollution liability” insurance as contractor liability insurance does NOT cover damage and health problems caused by removing or disturbing vermiculite and other asbestos containing materials.
+As described above, there is no reliable way to test vermiculite in an attic for contamination with asbestos.
+The EPA requires that it all be treated as if it contained asbestos, and only licensed contractors are permitted to remove or disturb it.
+These companies should all show proof of “pollution liability” insurance.
+Contractor liability insurance does NOT cover damage and health problems caused by removing or disturbing vermiculite and other asbestos-containing materials.
 Racine Home Insulators, LLC is fully insured with both General Contractor Liability and Pollution Liability insurance.
 We are happy to provide Certificates of Insurance prior to starting our work.

 To Remove or NOT to Remove?